 2. Backup Frequency

-You would want the backup frequency to cover the scenario where in case of restore to loose as less data as possible.
-If you have a website where you publish a couple of posts a day you would want to back-up the site each day or at least 3 times a week.
+You would want the backup frequency to cover the scenario wherein the case of restore loses as little data as possible.
+If you have a website where you publish a couple of posts a day you would want to back up the site each day or at least 3 times a week.
 If you are publishing only 2-3 articles a week you are OK with the weekly schedule.
-In the function of your posting frequency, you think on the backup strategy for your website.
+In the function of your posting frequency, you think about the backup strategy for your website.

 3. Don’t rely on the hosting backup only